Enabling Next Generation Dark Energy and Epoch of Reionization Radio Observatories with the MOFF Correlator

 To date the largest implementation is an 8x8 array at Waseda University in Japan \citep{Daishido:2000p3323}.

-Direct imaging correlators have been used rarely in interferometry because they suffer a number of significant problems: \begin{enumerate} \item The antennas must be arranged on a regular grid.
-This greatly limits the PSF (array beam) of the array, reducing the achievable dynamic range. \item The images suffer aliasing and other artifacts.
-This has pushed a number of the implementations to using very small antennas---usually single dipoles spaced closer than $\lambda/2$---to alleviate the alliasing effects. \item Calibration is very difficult, particularly for polarimetry.
-Calibration becomes more of an issue as the antennas become small and the field of view increases.
-Particularly for crossed-dipoles, projection effects lead to strong differences in sensitivity of the two polarizations far from zenith.
-This tendency is in direct competition with the aliasing problems mentioned in item \ref{antiAlias}. \item Individual visibilities are never formed, making deconvolution more difficult. \end{enumerate}
+While computationally appealing, direct imaging correlators suffer a number of significant problems including: poor point spread function (array beam) due to the regular grid spacing of the antennas, aliasing of sources outside the field-of-view, poor calibration as all antennas are assumed identical, and challenging deconvolution as visibilities are never formed.